-Everyone deserves to be spoilt by their other half from time to time – and what better than a spontaneous amorous escape?
+Everyone deserves to be spoilt by their other half from time to time – and what could be better than a spontaneous amorous escape?
 From boutique spa lodgings to five-star chains that take care of everything for you, there’s no shortage of romantic hotels in London to make his or her (and your) experience extra-special.

-What makes the Mandrake so special is its truly immersive atmosphere – guests enter through a dark tunnel and emerge into a rainforest lobby complete with vaulted ceiling and showstopping chandelier.
+What makes the Mandrake so special is its truly immersive atmosphere – guests enter through a dark tunnel and emerge into a rainforest lobby complete with a vaulted ceiling and showstopping chandelier.
 Book into a room here for an experience that will tantalise the senses with its rich colour palette.
 Enjoy the lounge and bar with a signature cocktail in hand – the White Witch (a riff on the Negroni) is particularly potent.

 Thanks to interior designer Anouska Hempel, the rooms at Blakes have taken on an Asian elegance unrivalled by any other London hotel.
 It would be almost impossible not to have a romantic stay here – particularly in one of the signature suites, which are decked out in white muslin and bleached wood.
 Book a corner table at the hotel restaurant for an evening of gastronomic decadence, or pop into partnered South Kensington Club for a couples massage.

-This cosy hotel, in the heart of Covent Garden, is perfect for social-media mavens looking for a romantic getaway.
+This cosy hotel in the heart of Covent Garden is perfect for social-media mavens looking for a romantic getaway.
 Choose the Henrietta room and you’ll be rewarded with charming interiors featuring velvet armchairs and brass lamps.
-There are plenty of excuses to enjoy a bath together, too in the Instagrammable marble and soft pink bathrooms.
+There are plenty of excuses to enjoy a bath together, too, in the Instagrammable marble and soft-pink bathrooms.
 When you’re all dressed up, head down to the bar to sample the literary-inspired cocktails that pay tribute to the building’s former incarnation as a publishing house.

 Instantly recognisable thanks to its red and white candy-striped awnings, Artist Residence London has become synonymous with cosy boutique charm.
-Wooden floorboards, brick fireplaces and bashed-up leather armchairs complement the impressive array of local artwork throughout the hotel, which feels like the perfect couples bolthole.
+Wooden floorboards, brick fireplaces and bashed-up leather armchairs complement the impressive array of local artwork throughout the hotel, which feels like the perfect couples’ bolthole.
 In-house eatery Cambridge Street will get the day off to a good start, and the cocktail cellar serves up tantalising pre-dinner drinks.